 Don’t forget about fun

-All three money experts emphasize that especially after the year we’ve had, it’s OK to spend a little on yourself.
+All three money experts emphasize that especially after the tough few years we’ve had, it’s OK to spend a little on yourself.
 And Williams says you shouldn’t feel any guilt over it.

 But keep it reasonable and intentional.

-“Sometimes I think COVID makes you want to spend money just as a reaction, almost like a rebellion,” says Moorhouse.
+“Sometimes I think COVID-19 makes you want to spend money just as a reaction, almost like a rebellion,” says Moorhouse.

 “Take a look at what you actually want to get, figure out what the price point for that is and you may realize you only actually need like $200 and you’d be satisfied.”

 What to do if you owe this year

 After receiving COVID-19 relief benefits last year, some households are getting a tax bill instead of a refund this year.
 Others may have simply made a withdrawal from their RRSP.
 Or maybe your employer didn’t take off enough deductions.

 While you may be dealing with a big bill, you have a few options to earn some cash to help pay it off.

 Earn cash everytime you shop.
 Sign up for a free program that offers you real cash back when you make a purchase at your favourite stores and restaurants.